eficode-academy/artifactory-katas/custom_layouts/README.md

 * Go to the repository browser, click on the repository and click deploy
 * Upload both duck and fox images with the "deploy according to layout" option.
 You will have to upload them 1 at a time to deploy according to layout.

-    Fill in the info: `org: Acme, baseRev: 1.0.0, module: duck or fox`
+    Fill in the info: `org: acme, baseRev: 1.0.0, module: duck or fox`
 * Check that they get the `Dependency Declaration` section in the UI when selecting them.

 **Add the dependencies**